sindre430/tdt4237-public/README.md

 Replace ' DocumentRoot "C:/xampp/apache/htdocs" ' with  ' DocumentRoot "C:/xampp/apache/htdocs/tdt4237-public/public" '.
 Replace ' <Directory "C:/xampp/htdocs"> ' with ' <Directory "C:/xampp/htdocs/tdt4237-public/public"> '.
 Save the file and close it.

-8. Download this GitHub repository to c:\xampp\htdocs, so that __all files__ are extracted in "c:\xampp\htdocs\tdt4237-public\" .
-Download the zip [here](https://github.com/magnublo/tdt4237-public/archive/master.zip).
-Change folder name from "tdt4237-public-master" to "tdt4237-public".
+8. Download this [GitHub repository](https://github.com/magnublo/tdt4237-public/archive/master.zip) and change the folder name from "tdt4237-public-master" to "tdt4237-public".
+Extract the folder to "c:\xampp\htdocs\" .

 **OR** you could use the git command in powershell:
 ```